California Golden Bears football: Memorial Stadium

 California Memorial Stadium was built to honor Berkeley alumni, students, and other Californians who died in World War I and modeled after the Colosseum in Rome.
 It has been named one of the top college football stadiums by various publications, and it is also listed on the U.S. National Register of Historic Places.
 The stadium is located on the Hayward Fault, which passes directly under the playing field, nearly from goal post to goal post.
 A 1998 seismic safety study on the California campus gave the stadium a "poor" rating (meaning that the building represents an "appreciable life hazard" in an earthquake).
 The renovation started in the summer of 2010 and was completed by the beginning of the 2012 season.

 Championships

 National championships

 California has won five (1920, 1921, 1922, 1923, 1937) national championships from NCAA-designated major selectors.
 California claims all five of these national championships.

+The Golden Bears have never finished a season No. 1 in the final AP or Coaches' Poll.

 Conference championships

-California has won a total of 14 conference championships since 1916.
+California has won a total of 16 conference championships since 1916.